top of page

 It is the quality of being able to be reached.
 In other words, it is the opportunity for everybody to have their unique and specific needs met.

-Mobile massage caters to moms and dads, infants, children and teens, professional athletes, the elderly, individuals with various disabilities, mobility aids, and mental illnesses, patients with terminal illness, grieving souls, and homebodies alike.
+Ontario Mobile Massage caters to moms and dads, infants, children and teens, professional athletes, the elderly, individuals with various disabilities, mobility aids, and mental illnesses, patients with terminal illness, grieving souls, and homebodies alike.

 Mobile massage is about meeting you wherever you are in your life.
 It’s about listening, understanding and respecting your wants and needs, and working with you to create a treatment plan that will aid you in fulfilling your goals, whether they be to recover from an injury, to increase your mobility, to work through emotional pain trapped inside the body, to practice self-care or body acceptance, or simply to find peace is a tumultuous time.